Ulcerative Colitis Treatment in Witchita, KS

 - Blood Test

-After your doctor has diagnosed you with ulcerative colitis, there are a number of treatment options available.
+After your gastroenterologist has diagnosed you with ulcerative colitis, there are a number of treatment options available.
 While there is no cure, the treatment options will help relieve side effects and help you resume a normal life.
 Treatments may include:

 Antibiotics and Pain Relievers